 To assist marine ecologists in making this process more efficient the CATAMI project was created.
 The project team from the Pawsey Supercomputing Centre in collaboration with the Marine Science community, developed both software and assisted in the development a standard classification scheme.

 The development of classification scheme by marine researchers across many organisations employs a standardised combination of high-level taxonomy (phylum, order, class) and morphological (shape, growth-form) characteristics that can be determined from a picture.
-The National Environmental Research Program (NERP) - Marine Biodiversity Hub helped develop the scheme and created a poster to promote the scheme and the many contributors to it.
+The National Environmental Research Program (NERP).

 Dr Radford says this approach using imagery provides greater consistency than existing classification approaches and can be readily adopted by a wide range of stakeholders.